Introduction to acute periodontal conditions

 Management of HIV-positive patient with necrotizing periodontal disease:

 HSV-1 and HSV-2 infections have a worldwide distribution and are rarely fatal.
 In developing countries, seroconversion occurs early in life usually within 5 years and by adolescence 70-80% of the individuals are affected by this virus.
 On the other hand, in developed countries infection usually, occurs later in life.
 HSV-2 infection is primarily genital, however, due to increased orogenital practice, the HSV-2 infection has become more common in the oral region.
 Genital HSV-1 infections are usually less severe and less prone to recur than those caused by HSV-2.
 Seroconversion for HSV-2 rises from 20-30% at age 15-29 years to 35-60% by the age of 60 years.
 The most important factor in favor of this virus in causing human disease is its ability to become latent in sensory ganglia, where it is protected from the host defense mechanism.
-In the past, it was believed that the infectivity of the virus is closely related to the clinical presentation of the disease.
-However, recently it has been demonstrated that at least 70% of the population shed HSV-1 asymptomatically at least once a month and many individuals shed virus more than 6 times a month 46.
+In the past, it was believed that the ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book………

 Complications following primary infection by HSV are rare, but may occur due to viral shedding during active disease.
 Viral transmission to the eye (ocular herpes or herpetic keratoconjunctivitis) and digits (herpetic whitlow) occur infrequently.
 After the primary infection, the virus becomes dormant and may get reactivated producing episodic bouts of recurrent infection.
-The virus is transported via retrograde axonal transport to regional sensory ganglia, where it remains latent for years.
-HSV-1 virus most commonly remains latent in trigeminal ganglion whereas HSV-2 remains latent in lumbosacral ganglia 52.
-The recurrent infection is generally considered to be less severe than the primary infection.
-Various factors favoring re-activation of the virus include dietary factors, exposure to ultraviolet light, mechanical trauma, fever, and immunosuppression.
+The virus is transported via retrograde axonal transport to regional sensory ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book……..

-There are various conditions which may mimic the clinical presentation of acute herpetic gingivostomatitis (Table 27.3).
-These conditions include acute necrotising ulcerative gingivitis, allergic stomatitis, herpetiform aphthous stomatitis, recurrent HSV infection, erythema multiforme and ulcers due to chemotherapy.
-The differences between acute necrotizing periodontal diseases and acute herpetic gingivostomatitis have been given in table 27.4.
+There are various conditions which may mimic the clinical presentation of acute herpetic gingivostomatitis (See table).
+These conditions include acute necrotizing ulcerative gingivitis, allergic stomatitis, herpetiform aphthous stomatitis, recurrent HSV infection, erythema multiforme and ulcers due to chemotherapy.
+The differences between acute necrotizing periodontal diseases and acute herpetic gingivostomatitis have been given in following table,

 The management of the condition is done by both palliative and supportive treatment.
 The aim of the treatment is to prevent dehydration, controlling pain and fever and shortening of the duration of lesions 53.
 The patient is advised to take soft balanced diet, drink adequate fluids, avoid smoking tobacco products and drinking alcoholic beverages and take adequate rest.
 The pain associated with the lesions can be easily controlled by systemic administration of analgesics such as acetaminophen.
 Lidocaine or benzocaine gel is usually prescribed for the local application over the lesions to lessen discomfort.
 Oral rinses with 2% lidocaine reduce pain during eating.
 A topical application of diphenhydramine and Maalox (Kaopectate) combination is usually prescribed in children.